mrance21/fullstackopen_part3/README.md

 Test that your functionality works with either Postman or the Visual Studio Code REST client.

 <img width="355" alt="Screen Shot 2022-12-13 at 10 03 31 PM" src="https://user-images.githubusercontent.com/39681478/207494911-c61a225a-5621-4876-acd4-11deba536356.png">

+3.5: Phonebook backend step5
+-
+Expand the backend so that new phonebook entries can be added by making HTTP POST requests to the address http://localhost:3001/api/persons.

+Generate a new id for the phonebook entry with the Math.random function.
+Use a big enough range for your random values so that the likelihood of creating duplicate ids is small.